 Come to the studio 10-15 minutes before class starts.
-You will need complete a registration form and sign in to class.
-Your belongings can be placed in the cubbies in the lounge area.
-There are also limited cubbies in the practice rooms.
+If you did not sign a waiver online, you will have to do this before you take a class at the studio.
+Your belongings can be placed in the cubbies in the lounge area (please leave valuables at home).
 Take your shoes off before you enter the practice room.

 Where is the studio?

-We are located at 13745 Southwest Freeway, Sugar Land, TX 77478 In the Sugar Creek Shopping Center near Berryhill's and Plato's Closet.
+We are located at 13809 Southwest Freeway, Sugar Land, TX 77478 In the Sugar Creek Shopping Center at the corner of Highway 59 and Dairy Ashford/Sugar Creek.

 About Awakened Yoga Studio